 A variety of AIRS training manuals are also available.
 Click HERE for a zipped file of ALL our training documents.

-Please also note that we have a selection of online video tutorials on Youtube.
+Please also note that we have a selection of online video tutorials on our YouTube channel.
 Click HERE to see the video training that's available online.

 Below is a list of AIRS training classes available.
 All staff from AIDS Institute-contracted agencies that have the AIRS installed and setup are eligible for training.
 The class list includes descriptions, information, and associated pre-requisite classes or skills.